Italy at the 2016 Summer Paralympics: Paracanoeing

+Paratriathlon

 Rowing

 One pathway for qualifying for Rio involved having a boat have top eight finish at the 2015 FISA World Rowing Championships in a medal event.
 Italy qualified for the 2016 Games under this criterion in the AS Men's Single Sculls event with an eighth-place finish in a time of 04:58.860.
 Italy qualified a second boat in the AS Women's Single Sculls event with a sixth-place finish in a time of 05:50.920.
 Italy qualified a third boat with a fourth-place finish in the LTA Mixed Coxed Four event in a time of 03:30.980, eleven seconds behind first-place finisher, Great Britain, who had a time of 03:19.560.